shred/pyquaero/docs/tools.md

 _pyquaero_ comes with two Aquaero related tools.

+## Reading the Status

+`pyqread` is a tool that reads the status, settings, or customizable strings from an Aquaero device.
+The output is printed to `stdout`.

+`pyqread --help` shows the usage.
+Without arguments, it prints the current status as pretty-printed JSON.

+These `--type` options are available:

+- `status` - Print the current status of the Aquaero device (e.g. temperatures and fan speeds).
+This is the default.
+- `settings` - Print the current settings of the Aquaero device.
+- `strings` - Print the current customizable strings of the Aquaero device.

+These `--format` options are available:

+- `json` - The output is formatted as pretty-printed, human readable JSON.
+This is the default.
+- `compact` - The output is formatted as compact, single-line JSON.
+Useful for post-processing the output with other tools.
+- `flat` - The output is a flat set of key-value pairs, separated by `=`.
+Useful for post-processing with line-based tools (like grep).
+You can safely split key and values at the first `=` of the line, as the key will never contain that character.
+Note that, unlike in JSON, all `null` values are skipped in this format.

 ## Setting the Clock

 `pyqsettime` is a simple example tool that sets the real time clock of your Aquaero to your system's time.